nitro-stack/nitro-workshop/docs/env.md

 To follow this workshop, you need these to have these tools installed:

-- A working [Node.js](https://nodejs.org) environment (latest LTS version recommended)
+- A working [Node.js](https://nodejs.org) environment (latest LTS version recommended).
+If you use MacOS I suggest using [FNM](https://github.com/Schniz/fnm) to install Node.js instead of the package installer, to avoid permissions issues.
-- The [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest?WT.mc_id=nitro-workshop-yolasors&ocid=aid2462702_ThankYou_DevComm&eventId=SnowcampWorkshop__J-5rEio2r5p) to create resources on Azure.
+- The [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest&WT.mc_id=nitro-workshop-yolasors&ocid=aid2462702_ThankYou_DevComm&eventId=SnowcampWorkshop__J-5rEio2r5p) to create resources on Azure.
 If you do not want to install it locally, you can use [shell.azure.com](https://shell.azure.com/?WT.mc_id=nitro-workshop-yolasors&ocid=aid2462702_ThankYou_DevComm&eventId=SnowcampWorkshop__J-5rEio2r5p).
 - [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local#v2?WT.mc_id=nitro-workshop-yolasors&ocid=aid2462702_ThankYou_DevComm&eventId=SnowcampWorkshop__J-5rEio2r5p) to test your functions locally.
 - A code editor of your choice.
 If you don't have any code editor installed on your machine, you can install [Visual Studio Code](https://code.visualstudio.com?WT.mc_id=nitro-workshop-yolasors&ocid=aid2462702_ThankYou_DevComm&eventId=SnowcampWorkshop__J-5rEio2r5p).